m0cvo/WPFDemo/README.md

 actions are performed using C# code behind.

 Next stage is to show how to add simple data entry (name in this case) and then act upon it with a pop up message using the code behind (C#).

+Next stage is to add a new page with a background image and added a button to the start page to access it.